Horse welfare reforms: United States

-American print published in 1880, advising control carriage horses by the application of electrical shock.
+American print published in 1880, advising control of carriage horses by the application of electrical shock.

 American documents relate several cases of horse exploitation leading to abuse, notably in bus and tram companies.
 These horse-drawn vehicles were often overloaded, and the horses pulling them were beaten and subject to hard labour.

 The first definitions of horse maltreatment centred on the withholding of food and care, and the act of hitting them.
 The courts of New York were pioneers in this area, publishing a law that punished those who kill or deliberately torture animals (like horses) in 1829.
 The Court of the State of New Jersey tried a case of a man who beat his horse to death in 1858, but concluded that it was not illegal to beat one's own horse, despite the problem of the public spectacle it created.
 In 1860, Pennsylvania fined those who beat horses $200, double that charged to mothers who beat their children under 7 years old.
 Horse theft and mutilation of the animals of others was severely punished, reflecting financial and societal motives.
 Beating one's horse without a good reason was considered to be wrong and contrary to good morals, but the suffering felt by the animal was not taken into account.
 The punishment of those who mistreated their own horses was not immediately on the agenda, as the law could only be applied if proof was provided that the horse was beaten with bad intentions.
 The concept of animal torture was introduced in American law at the end of the 19th century, with the case of a man who applied acid to the hooves of his horses.
 The trend was also evidenced by lawsuits involving omnibus owners accused of exploiting their horses.